nobitagit/polymer-slidenav/README.md

 ```

 ## Events
-Polymer SlideNav fires a series of events you can hook to.
+Polymer SlideNav fires a series of namespaced events you can hook to.
 Add an eventListener (for ex. to the body) and fire your callbacks like so:
 ```js
  document.body.addEventListener('slidenav/is-open', function(evt){